authelia/authelia/docs/getting-started.md

 ### How am I supposed to access the subdomains of example.com?

-Well, in order to test Authelia, we will fake your browser that example.com is served by your machine.
-To do that, open */etc/hosts* and append the following
+Well, in order to test Authelia, Authelia fakes your browser by adding entries in /etc/hosts when you first source the bootstrap.sh script.
-lines:

-    127.0.0.1       home.example.com
-    127.0.0.1       public.example.com
-    127.0.0.1       secure.example.com
-    127.0.0.1       dev.example.com
-    127.0.0.1       admin.example.com
-    127.0.0.1       mx1.mail.example.com
-    127.0.0.1       mx2.mail.example.com
-    127.0.0.1       singlefactor.example.com
-    127.0.0.1       login.example.com

 ### What should I do if I want to contribute?